 Those who participate in the club often develop lasting friendships and discover new ways in which they can grow personally and spiritually.
 All are welcome to join the club.
 For further information please call the parish office (440-946-0887).

-Annually, fund board members determine how earnings will be allocated.
-Bequests can be made to the fund under direction of a will or in memory of a loved one.
+Annually, board members determine how earnings from the Fund will be allocated.
+Bequests can be made to the Fund under direction of a will, in memory of a loved one, or as a direct transfer from an IRA distribution.
 Donations also can be made in the form of cash or highly appreciated securities, which may result in a tax deduction for the donor.

 GIFT Speaker honorarium–$1,000